 Litigation expenses.

-The City has experienced a decline in CDBG funds for the past several years.
+The City has experienced a decline in CDBG fundsover the past several years.
 Request for funding should therefore be reasonable and doable.

 Any request for an increase in CDBG funding over the prior year’s award must be justified.
 If no justification and rationale for increase is provided, the request will not be considered.